apostrophecms/apostrophe-documentation/tutorials/core-concepts/03-reusable-content-pieces/children-and-joins.md

 {% hint style="info" %}
 **"What's going on in this code?"** Like before, we are using the `build` filter to add and remove query parameters.
 However, this time, we are using the special `$pull` operator to remove a job from the array without removing the others, and using the special `$addToSet` operator to add a job to the array.
 In this way, we can manage filter URLs like `/people?jobs[]=doctor&jobs[]=technician` with very little effort.
 {% endhint %}

+Pieces are very powerful and have a lot of depth, for more pieces topics and code samples, see the [Advanced Pieces section](tutorials/advanced-development/01-advanced-pieces-topics/README.md).